PrzemyslawStachurski/Hibernate_practise/README.md

-This Repository contains series of basic projects using mainly SPRING BOOT and HIBERNATE.
+This Repository contains series of basic projects using mainly **SPRING BOOT** and it`s dependencies.
 The purpose of these projects was to familiarize myself with these technolgies.

 The most notable project in this repository cointains fully functional REST API.